williamdphillips/capacitor-social-share/README.md

-    stickerImageData?: string; // Optional: Sticker image as base64 string (alternative to stickerImage) backgroundColor?: string; // Optional: Background color (used if no imagePath/imageData provided) startTime?: number; // Optional: Start time in seconds for the audio (defaults to 0) saveToDevice?: boolean; // Optional: Save created content to device before sharing (default: false) }
+    stickerImageData?: string; // Optional: Sticker image as base64 string (alternative to stickerImage) backgroundColor?: string; // Optional: Background color (used if no imagePath/imageData provided) startTime?: number; // Optional: Start time in seconds for the audio (defaults to 0) duration?: number; // Optional: Duration in seconds for the video saveToDevice?: boolean; // Optional: Save created content to device before sharing (default: false) }
 ```